chitinlink/chitinlink.github.io/minecraft/index.md

 I plan to keep updating the server as new **stable** versions come out, and the world will always be the same. (**We WILL reset the Nether for 1.16 though so be warned**)

-Backups are done every day at [4AM UTC](https://time.is/just/UTC).
-The server lives in New York, USA.
+Backups are done every day at [5AM UTC](https://time.is/just/UTC).
+The server lives somewhere in the Madeira archipelago.

 <details markdown="1"><summary>Gamerules</summary>